Communication Support for the deaf

 Suggested duration

-The following table shows the recommended learning hours required to achieve this qualification.
+See the table below for the recommended learning hours required to achieve this qualification.

 Progression routes

-On completion of Level 3 Certificate in Communication Support for Deaf Learners, a range of further qualifications are available, including:
+Once you have completed the Level 3 Certificate in Communication Support for Deaf Learners, you may wish to progress onto a range of further qualifications, such as:

 • Signature Level 3 Award in Insights into Communication with Congenitally Deafblind People